GMS (NYSE:GMS) Price Target Raised to $95.00

-GMS (NYSE:GMS – Get Free Report) had its target price boosted by equities research analysts at Stephens from $90.00 to $95.00 in a report released on Friday,Benzinga reports.
-The firm presently has an “overweight” rating on the stock.
-Stephens’ price target indicates a potential downside of 8.01% from the stock’s current price.
+GMS (NYSE:GMS – Free Report) had its price objective boosted by Barclays from $71.00 to $95.00 in a research note published on Friday,Benzinga reports.
+They currently have an equal weight rating on the stock.

-Other research analysts have also recently issued research reports about the stock.
-Royal Bank Of Canada restated a “sector perform” rating on shares of GMS in a research report on Tuesday.
-Robert W. Baird set a $93.00 price objective on GMS in a research report on Tuesday.
-UBS Group set a $80.00 target price on GMS in a research report on Friday, March 7th.
-Loop Capital reduced their price target on GMS from $93.00 to $80.00 and set a “hold” rating for the company in a research report on Monday, March 10th.
-Finally, DA Davidson reduced their price objective on shares of GMS from $94.00 to $80.00 and set a “neutral” rating for the company in a research report on Friday, March 7th.
-Six investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and an average price target of $80.50.
+Several other brokerages have also recently commented on GMS.
+Robert W. Baird set a $93.00 target price on GMS in a report on Tuesday, June 17th.
+DA Davidson reduced their target price on GMS from $94.00 to $80.00 and set a “neutral” rating on the stock in a report on Friday, March 7th.
+Stephens raised their target price on GMS from $90.00 to $95.00 and gave the stock an “overweight” rating in a report on Friday.
+Royal Bank Of Canada raised their price target on GMS from $65.00 to $95.20 and gave the stock a “sector perform” rating in a research report on Tuesday, June 17th.
+Finally, Truist Financial set a $80.00 target price on GMS in a research note on Tuesday, June 17th.
+Five equities research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, GMS presently has a consensus rating of “Moderate Buy” and an average price target of $90.36.

 GMS Stock Performance

 GMS (NYSE:GMS – Get Free Report) last released its quarterly earnings data on Wednesday, June 18th.
-The company reported $1.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.11 by $0.18.
-GMS had a return on equity of 15.29% and a net margin of 2.09%.
-The business had revenue of $1.33 billion during the quarter, compared to analyst estimates of $1.30 billion.
-During the same quarter in the previous year, the firm posted $1.93 EPS.
+The company reported $1.29 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.11 by $0.18.
+GMS had a return on equity of 16.97% and a net margin of 2.09%.
+The firm had revenue of $1.33 billion during the quarter, compared to analyst estimates of $1.30 billion.
+During the same period in the prior year, the company posted $1.93 earnings per share.
 The business’s revenue for the quarter was down 5.6% compared to the same quarter last year.
-As a group, sell-side analysts forecast that GMS will post 7.26 earnings per share for the current year.
+Sell-side analysts expect that GMS will post 7.26 EPS for the current year.

 Insider Buying and Selling

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-AlphaQuest LLC lifted its position in GMS by 1,710.5% during the 4th quarter.
-AlphaQuest LLC now owns 344 shares of the company’s stock worth $29,000 after acquiring an additional 325 shares during the last quarter.
-Eukles Asset Management bought a new stake in shares of GMS in the first quarter valued at approximately $33,000.
-Canada Pension Plan Investment Board bought a new position in GMS during the fourth quarter worth $34,000.
-Brooklyn Investment Group acquired a new position in GMS during the 1st quarter valued at $47,000.
-Finally, Versant Capital Management Inc boosted its holdings in GMS by 170.5% in the 1st quarter.
-Versant Capital Management Inc now owns 706 shares of the company’s stock valued at $52,000 after purchasing an additional 445 shares during the period.
-95.28% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the company.
+AlphaQuest LLC increased its stake in shares of GMS by 1,710.5% in the fourth quarter.
+AlphaQuest LLC now owns 344 shares of the company’s stock valued at $29,000 after buying an additional 325 shares during the period.
+Canada Pension Plan Investment Board bought a new stake in shares of GMS during the 4th quarter valued at about $34,000.
+Eukles Asset Management bought a new stake in shares of GMS during the 1st quarter valued at about $33,000.
+Brooklyn Investment Group bought a new stake in shares of GMS during the 1st quarter valued at about $47,000.
+Finally, Versant Capital Management Inc boosted its position in shares of GMS by 170.5% during the 1st quarter.
+Versant Capital Management Inc now owns 706 shares of the company’s stock valued at $52,000 after purchasing an additional 445 shares in the last quarter.
+Institutional investors and hedge funds own 95.28% of the company’s stock.

 GMS Inc distributes wallboard, ceilings, steel framing and complementary construction products in the United States and Canada.
 The company offers ceilings products, including suspended mineral fibers, soft fibers, and metal ceiling systems primarily used in offices, hotels, hospitals, retail facilities, schools, and various other commercial and institutional buildings.